sunghunbae/decode/README.md

 - Column 1: Sequence tag for a building block
 - Column 2: Name or molecule code for a building block
 - Column 3: Building cycle number.
-...A same building block can be used with different sequence tags for different building cycles.
+A same building block can be used with different sequence tags for different building cycles.
 - Column 4 and the following columns may contain extra information not used in the program.

 ## FASTQ file format

+In FASTQ format, every second line in a record contains DNA sequence.

 ```
 @MG00HS13:1108:H7TNJBCXY:1:1101:1744:2114 1:N:0:CGATGT